puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_conditional.markdown

 {% highlight ruby %}
     if $is_virtual == 'true' {
       # Our NTP module is not supported on virtual machines:
-      warn( 'Tried to include class ntp on virtual machine; this node may be misclassified.' ) }
+      warning( 'Tried to include class ntp on virtual machine; this node may be misclassified.' ) }
     elsif $operatingsystem == 'Darwin' {
-      warn ( 'This NTP module does not yet work on our Mac laptops.' ) }
+      warning( 'This NTP module does not yet work on our Mac laptops.' ) }
     else {
       # Normal node, include the class.